xdy/twodsix-foundryvtt/docs/docs.md

 Note that skills can be set to not use any characteristic for modifiers which is useful in some cases beyond Cepheus Light (like classic Traveller).

-Twodsix has been translated into the following languages:
+Twodsix has been translated by users of the system into the following languages:
 * English (default)
 * Swedish (included)
 * Spanish (included)
 * German (included)
 * Russian (available in the Russian translation module https://foundryvtt.com/packages/ru-RU/)
 * If you would like support for some other language, send in a translation to that language and I'll add it to the system.
 (Or send a link to a module that includes support for your preferred language and I'll link to it.)
+See [CONTRIBUTING.MD](../CONTRIBUTING.md)

 ## The settings I (xdy) use
 Fwiw, this is how I have set up the system - i.e. the setting combination that is the most tested by me...
 (Showing the system setting key, and the value I have changed it to.
 Any setting not mentioned has the default value.)